emudev-org/discord-resources/emudev_resources_general.md

   - [sirit](https://github.com/ReinUsesLisp/sirit): SPIR-V emitter, useful for generating shaders at runtime in high-performance applications (eg shadergen on modern system emulators).
     - A fork with some more niche instructions added can be found [here](https://github.com/shadps4-emu/sirit)
   - [PCSX-Redux/Panda3DS OpenGL wrapper](https://github.com/wheremyfoodat/Panda3DS/blob/master/third_party/opengl/opengl.hpp): C++ abstraction layer over OpenGL
+  - [Metal-cpp](https://developer.apple.com/metal/cpp/): Metal API bindings for C++.
+    - If you don't want to use a library distributed as a zip and instead want a Git repository, a Github mirror is hosted [here](https://github.com/panda3ds-emu/metal-cpp)

 - [elfio](https://github.com/serge1/ELFIO): C++ library for reading and creating ELF files, useful for emulators that need to load ELFs or create ELFs for debugging purposes.
 - [Capstone](https://github.com/capstone-engine/capstone): C disassembler library with support for too many architectures to enumerate